 The University defines demonstrating a competency (a grade of "pass") as a grade equivalent to a “B” or better (3.0 on a 4-point scale).
 Students receive a mark of "pass" or "not passed" on their permanent academic record for any courses for which they enroll in a term, regardless of whether they attempt an assessment.
-A grade of "not passed" is counted as competency units that are failed and are counted against SAP.
+A grade of "not passed" is counted as failed course and is counted against SAP.

 A quantitative measure is the completion of 66.67 percent of all competency units attempted.
 This percentage is determined by dividing the number of competency units completed by the total number of units for which a student enrolled cumulatively over the student's academic career at WGU.
 Completing at least 66.67 percent of all competencies means the student is on track to complete the program within the required 150% of the published length of the program measured in competency units.

 To maintain good standing for SAP, students must achieve an overall minimum cumulative pass rate of 66.67 percent for all competency units attempted and completed.

 The Higher Education Act requires a specific qualitative review at the end of the student's second academic year.
 Students enrolled in a program of more than two academic years must have at least a “C” or its equivalent, or have an academic standing consistent with WGU’s graduation requirements.
 In addition, a student is ineligible when it becomes mathematically impossible for him to complete his program within 150% of the length of the program.